elieling/flowtigs/README.md

 - `<output file>` represents the path to the desired output file

-## Input

-The input of flowtigs should be a file in the same format as the output of [bcalm](https://github.com/GATB/bcalm) or [ggcat](https://github.com/algbio/ggcat).
-An example can be seen [here](https://github.com/elieling/flowtigs-data).

-## Output
+### Output

-The output of this algorithm is a FASTA file, which contains the safe maximal string sequences named by an index from 0 to `<total number of sequences> - 1`.
+The output of flowtigs is a FASTA file, which contains the safe maximal string sequences named by an index from 0 to `<total number of sequences> - 1`.
+See example [here](https://github.com/elieling/flowtigs-data/tree/main/output_of_flowtigs).